AshutoshMaurya10iOS/WallEAssignment/README.md

 Given the time constraints, here are some improvements that can be made:

 1. **Image Caching**: Use a more advanced caching library like Kingfisher or SDWebImage for handling image caching.
+2. **Keychain Storage for API Key**: The API key should be stored in the keychain.
+This can be done as an improvement.
+Did not implement due to time constraints
 2. **Liskov Substitution Principle**: This could be optimized further.
 Have done the basics of it but can be further enhanced
 2. **Unit Testing**: Add unit tests to verify ViewModel logic, network requests, and caching mechanisms.
 3. **Localization**: Add support for multiple languages to make the app more accessible.